Thermal devices powered by generalized measurements with indefinite causal order: Conclusion

-Interestingly, our results corroborate that there are effects for work extraction in the measurement-powered quantum thermal devices that are observed with indefinite causal order and are not observed with a definite one.
+Regardless of the discussion associated with the causal order interpretation, the quantum control of operations in thermodynamic cycles leads to new effects that can not be reproduced with incoherent control of the same operations~\cite{felce2020quantum,cao2022quantum,nie2022experimental,simonov2022work}.
+Indeed, our results corroborate that there are effects for work extraction in the measurement-powered quantum thermal devices that are observed with indefinite causal order and can not be observed using the same operations with a definite order.
 A similar conclusion can be seen regarding activation of work extraction when quantum maps are applied with indefinite causal order using finite-time regime protocols~\cite{simonov2022work}.
-By employing the notion of ergotropy, which quantifies the maximal work that can be extracted from a quantum system through a cyclic unitary transformation of the reference Hamiltonians parameters, it was observed gain in ergotropy with the quantum switch of the maps compared to their consecutive application in Ref.~\cite{simonov2022work}.
+By employing the notion of ergotropy, which quantifies the maximal work that can be extracted from a quantum system through a cyclic unitary transformation of the reference Hamiltonians parameters, gain was observed in ergotropy with the quantum switch of the maps compared to their consecutive application in Ref.~\cite{simonov2022work}.
 Further developments in this context, would be associated with exploring non-symmetrical measurement parameters on the quantum switch operation and the role of an initial coherence in the system due to a not complete thermalization (with a cold environment) in a finite-time regime.